Preparing to travel

 Things to take with you

-If you need a new card reader, make sure you order a new card reader at least a week before you travel, or head to your local Nationwide branch to pick one up.
+If you need a new card reader, make sure you order a new card reader at least a week before you travel.
+You can also visit your local Nationwide branch to pick one up.

 Check for travel updates that could affect your trip